Other memory layers hand your agent a haystack.

 Apache-2.0.

 The Rust core, the MCP server, the event-log schema, and every importer are Apache-2.0.
 Your data sits in ~/.localmem/.
-The OSS core never makes a network call to complete a memory op.
+Storing, searching, and recalling never make a network call.